 - be paid the general minimum salary threshold of £25,600 per year or the ‘going rate’ for your occupation.
 Physiotherapists currently fall within Band 5 of the NHS Pay Scales.
 As of 1 January 2021, the salary range for Band 5 is £24,907–£30,615.

-For further information, check the Visa extensions for health workers during coronavirus page on the UK Government website.
+For further information, check the visa extension page on the UK Government website.

 Working in the UK as a physio support worker

 Under the current immigration rules, physiotherapy support workers/assistants are not eligible to work in the UK because the annual NHS salary for this role falls below the minimum salary threshold.